Britney has a B.A. in Environmental Management and Sustainability. Cassie is certified in plant-based nutrition.

-Walking up to your garden and finding that your kale and other greens have hundreds of holes in them is one of the worst feelings!
-You might not see anything at first and assume that it was a bug that has come and gone.
-But, if you look closer, you will most likely find a little, velvety, green worm.
-Do not be fooled by its cuteness!
+Walking up to your garden and finding that your kale and other greens have hundreds of holes in them is a horrible experience!
+Don't make the mistake of assuming the damage was caused by a now-disappeared bug.
+If you look closely, you'll most likely find a little, velvety, green worm.
+Don't be fooled by its cuteness!
 It is actually wreaking havoc on your garden.
 And chances are, if you see one, there are many more throughout.
-These little guys are known as cabbage worms.
+These little guys are cabbage worms.

 Cabbage worms are very common garden pests and are usually found munching on cabbage, kale, broccoli, and several other vegetables within the cabbage family.
-They do a great job of blending right in to whatever vegetable they admire most in your garden, so they are actually very hard to notice at first.
-It is not too concerning to see a hole or two in your leaves, but if left untouched, they can completely consume entire plants in no time, leaving just a stem behind.
+They do a great job of blending right into whatever vegetable they admire most in your garden, so they are actually very hard to notice at first.
+It is not too concerning to see a hole or two in your leaves, but if left untouched, they can completely consume entire plants in no time, leaving only stems behind.

 Where Do Cabbage Worms Come From?